cosminadrianpopescu/ng-hooks/README.md

 }
 ```

-In this case, altough you define some destroy logic (via `ng-hooks`
+In this case, altough you define some destroy logic (via `ng-annotated-hooks`
 annotations or by implementing `ngOnDestroy` method), the unsubscribe logic
 still gets executed.
 This means that you won't have a memory leak when this
 component gets removed from the DOM.